AI & Agents

 What are the best self-hosted AI agent platforms?

-The top self-hosted platforms for 2025 include LangChain (for code-first development), Flowise and Dify (for low-code visual building), and n8n (for workflow automation).
-Each offers Docker-based deployment for full data control.
+The leading self-hosted platforms include LangChain/LangGraph (code-first development), Flowise and Dify (low-code visual building), and n8n (workflow automation).
+All support Docker-based deployment for full data control.

 Can you run AI agents on-premise?

-Yes, most open-source agent frameworks like LangChain, AutoGPT, and Haystack can be deployed on-premise.
-This setup is ideal for regulated industries requiring strict data residency and privacy compliance.
+Yes.
+Open-source frameworks like LangChain, Dify, and n8n can be deployed on-premise via Docker or Kubernetes.
+This is common in regulated industries with strict data residency requirements.

 How do self-hosted agents handle long-term memory?